djuptho/dev_portfolio/README.md

 #### Location Coordinates

 By clicking the button (and allowing the page to use your location) it will tell you your location.
 By combining this data to a database you could translate the location to a country or city.
-This could be used for a more personalized user experience.
+This can be used for a more personalized user experience.

 **Made with**: Javascript, HTML, CSS
 **Live demo**: http://djuptho.com/dev/device_detection/